How to Prepare Your Dog for Boarding

 If your dog has never been to the facility, do at least one full daycare day before the overnight.
 Familiar smells, sounds, and staff make the first night dramatically easier.

-A professional behavior evaluation isn't a formality — it's how the facility learns your dog.
+A professional behavior orientation isn't a formality — it's how the facility learns your dog.
 The more they know going in, the better the stay.

 3. Pre-portion food